Minyi1113/surveyForm/readme.txt

-In this programming problem, imagine you are conducting a second agile iteration to add new or improve existing functionality of the COVID-19 survey application/°∞software°±.
+In this programming problem, imagine you are conducting a second agile iteration to add new or improve existing functionality of the COVID-19 survey application/‚Äúsoftware‚Äù.
 You will carefully analyze the improvement requirements, design and implement of corresponding functionalities, logic, and style, effectively, using correct syntaxes of HTML, CSS, JS with DOM, and proper comments.

-1. Show a new following required question, asking the name(s) of the received vaccine(s), only if the user answered °∞Yes°± to the question °∞Have you ever received a vaccine?°±.
+1. Show a new following required question, asking the name(s) of the received vaccine(s), only if the user answered ‚ÄúYes‚Äù to the question ‚ÄúHave you ever received a vaccine?‚Äù.
-If the user changed the answer later by selecting °∞No°± to the question °∞Have you ever received a vaccine?°±, the showed new following question should be hidden, and consequently, it won°Øt be a required question.
+If the user changed the answer later by selecting ‚ÄúNo‚Äù to the question ‚ÄúHave you ever received a vaccine?‚Äù, the showed new following question should be hidden, and consequently, it won‚Äôt be a required question.

-2. Change the color of °∞required Indicator°± to red, for All required fields at the same time, if they are still missing.
+2. Change the color of ‚Äúrequired Indicator‚Äù to red, for All required fields at the same time, if they are still missing.

 3. Show warning messages inside the webpage (instead of a pop-up alert), to remind the names of the required fields, if they are still missing.